A Gentleman of Paris (1931 film)

-A Gentleman of Paris is a 1931 British crime drama film directed by Sinclair Hill and starring Arthur Wontner, Vanda Gréville and Hugh Williams.
-It is based on the story "His Honour, the Judge" by Niranjan Pal.

-It was made at Cricklewood and Lime Grove Studios.
+A Gentleman of Paris (also known as A Gentleman of France and A Gentleman from Paris) is a 1931 British crime drama film directed by Sinclair Hill and starring Arthur Wontner, Vanda Gréville and Hugh Williams.
+It was written by Sewell Collins and Sidney Gilliat based on the story "His Honour, the Judge" by Niranjan Pal.
+It was made as a quota quickie at Cricklewood and Lime Grove Studios.